supple-kit/supple-css/lib/objects/layout/README.md

   </div>
 </div>
 ```
-**Note** Off course this specific use of custom properties is pure for example purposes.
-It is advised to overwrite the custom properties in your own components inestad of inline styles.
+**Note** Of course this specific use of custom properties(through inline styles) is pure for example purposes.
+It is advised to overwrite the custom properties in your own components instead of inline styles.

 Fit cells to their content and allow others to fill the remaining space.